-MJF is managing the Excluded People's Rights (EPR) project funded by Foreign, Commonwealth and Development Office (FCDO) since 2017 through currently 60 civil society organisations across the country.
+MJF is managing the Excluded People's Rights (EPR) project funded by Foreign, Commonwealth and Development Office (FCDO) of since 2017 through currently 60 civil society organisations across the country.
 This project is based on human rights-based approach to empower marginalised and excluded people to assert their rights through sensitising duty bearers.
 The project intervened with a diverse cross-section of populations, including persons with disabilities, ethnic minorities, Dalits, transgender, and other vulnerable groups.
 The projected intended impact of EPR is to improve the quality of life of the marginalised and vulnerable population of the country in an environment of democratic freedom and security.

-The project is currently organised into three key programmatic areas, which are: Tackling Marginalisation and Discrimination (TMD); Security and Rights of Women and Girls (SRWG); and Strengthening Public Institutions (SPI).
-Rights of Persons with Disabilities is a standalone theme under the TMD programme working to improve the wellbeing and dignity of persons with disabilities.
-In the midst of the project, MJF intends to commission a review of the Rights of Persons with Disabilities Theme to assess the overall performance, identify gaps, capture learning, and reshape the programme strategies.
+The project is currently organised into three key programmatic areas, which are: Tackling Marginalisation and Discrimination; Security and Rights of Women and Girls (SRWG); and Strengthening Public Institutions (SPI).
+In the midst of the project, MJF intends to commission a programme review of SRGW programme to assess the overall performance, identify gaps, capture learning, and reshape the programme strategies.